top of page

 What is the MPGe of a Tesla Model 3?

-The Tesla Model 3 MGPe varies a bit depending on some variables, such as the exact model and the model year.
-According to the EPA, the 2024 Tesla Model 3 Long Range AWD has a combined MPGe of 130, with city MPGe of 137 and highway MPGe of 124.
-However, the Tesla Model 3 MPGe may differ for different model years and variations of the Tesla Model 3.
+The Tesla Model 3’s MPG equivalent (MPGe) varies slightly based on the specific model and year.
+According to the EPA, the 2024 Tesla Model 3 Long Range AWD has a combined MPGe of 130, with a city MPGe of 137 and a highway MPGe of 124.
+However, Tesla MPGe equivalent ratings for the Model 3 may differ across other versions.

 Does MPGe vary depending on city or highway miles?